 Account verification allows companies to verify that a bank account really belongs to a specific user.
 Find out how open finance is helping zeroing out the risk of fraud and the propensity for manual errors during this process.

-There are many reasons why a company might need a user’s banking information: among the most common is the need to bill or send money.
-It can also be a key part of the onboarding process for many fintech products which require the user to proof that they can send or receive money in a bank account.
+There are many reasons why a company might need a user’s banking information: opening a new bank account, linking a new payment method, or filling out a loan application.
+It can also be a key part of the onboarding process for many fintech products which require the user to prove that they can send or receive money in a bank account.

 Historically, companies have relied on users to provide this information manually.
-For example, by submitting a bank statement.
-However, incredible as it may seem, people are prone to make mistakes, or even (shocker!) try to commit fraud 😱.
-Not to mention all the friction involved in the process, which ends up involving unnecessary steps.
+For example, by submitting a bank statement, sending a micro-deposit or manually filling out forms.
+However, incredible as it may seem, people are prone to make mistakes or even try to commit fraud.
+Brazil currently holds first place in the Latin American ranking of identity theft crimes: yearly, the country faces a loss of $11 billion.
+Not to mention all the friction involved in the process: working with several applications at the same time or trying to take a picture of your ID.

 This is where the world of open finance comes in: with instant access to the user’s reliable banking data, companies are able to easily verify their accounts, free from the risk of manual errors or fraud.